coder137/coder137.github.io/_posts/2018-06-11-download-esp-idf.md

 After all these steps, you should see your ESP32 internal LED blinking at a constant rate of once per second.

-This tutorial has beem about setting up your ESP-IDF with your computer system so the code example has not been explained.
+This tutorial has been about setting up your ESP-IDF with your computer system so the code example has not been explained.

 In the next tutorial, I plan to show you how to integrate the ESP-IDF environment with the ECLIPSE IDE for faster prototyping